Co-ParentingNovember 16, 2025 · 9 min read

 When they violate the plan

 Document the violation specifically and immediately.
-If it's minor, a single documented message noting the discrepancy is often appropriate.
-If it's significant, consult your attorney.
-Do not self-help — do not withhold your parenting time or retaliate.
-Follow the plan yourself, regardless of what they do.
+Minor issues may warrant one documented message noting the discrepancy.
+Significant violations: consult your attorney.
+Don't self-help or retaliate.
+Follow the plan yourself regardless of what they do.

 When the children are caught in the middle

-Children shuttling between two parallel households need both transitions to be low-conflict and both parents to refrain from discussing the other parent negatively.
-Your household is what you can control.
-Make it a soft landing — consistent, warm, and free of the conflict that lives in the other household.
+Kids moving between parallel households need low-conflict transitions and parents who refrain from trash-talking the other parent.
+You control your household.
+Make it a soft landing: consistent, warm, free of the conflict that lives in the other home.

 When they try to communicate outside the established channel

 One brief redirect: "Please send co-parenting communications through the app."
 Then don't engage with the message content.
-If it's urgent and genuinely about the children's safety, handle the safety issue; don't handle the co-parenting conversation.
+If it's urgent and genuinely about children's safety, handle safety; don't handle co-parenting drama in the wrong channel.

 When you need to make a joint decision

-Joint decision-making in parallel parenting happens through writing, with clearly stated positions and documented outcomes.
-Your attorney can sometimes serve as an intermediary for decisions that can't be reached directly.
-Parenting coordinators — neutral professionals appointed to help resolve co-parenting disputes — are specifically designed for this situation and can be ordered by the court.
+Joint decisions in parallel parenting happen in writing, with stated positions and documented outcomes.
+Your attorney can intermediary when needed.
+Parenting coordinators (neutral professionals for co-parenting disputes) exist for exactly this situation and can be court-ordered.

 What Parallel Parenting Is Not

-It's not abandoning your children to whatever happens at the other parent's house.
-You still advocate for your children's wellbeing through appropriate channels — their therapist, their school, their pediatrician, the court when necessary.
+It's not abandoning your children to whatever happens at the other house.
+You still advocate through appropriate channels: therapist, school, pediatrician, court when necessary.

 It's not ignoring genuine safety concerns.
-If you have specific, documented reason to believe your children are at risk, that requires professional intervention — not a co-parenting message.
+Documented reason to believe children are at risk requires professional intervention, not a co-parenting message.

 It's not permanent warfare.
-The goal is to reduce conflict to the level where your children can move between two households without being caught in it.
-Whether that eventually leads to more cooperation or remains parallel indefinitely, what it produces is stability.
+The goal is conflict low enough that children can move between households without being caught in it.
+Whether that eventually becomes more cooperation or stays parallel, stability is the point.

 What the Research Says

-Studies on high-conflict co-parenting consistently show that children fare better with reduced inter-parental conflict, even if that means less cooperation between parents.
+Research on high-conflict co-parenting consistently shows children fare better with reduced inter-parental conflict, even when that means less cooperation between parents.
 Children don't need their parents to like each other.
-They need the transitions to be safe, the conflict to be contained, and each household to be a place where they can simply be kids.
+They need safe transitions, contained conflict, and households where they can simply be kids.

 Related